WWE Rumors: Braun Strowman Possibly Entering An Awesome Feud For WrestleMania

 If the WWE is clearly pushing Roman Reigns vs. Brock Lesnar for WrestleMania and the Universal Championship match, Strowman needs something big.
 There were rumors he could take part in a handicap match but kicking off the post-WrestleMania season with Braun as the Intercontinental Champion and Roman Reigns as the Universal Champion could lead to another big match between the two down the line.

-As for The Miz, E News reports that he and his wife Maryse are expecting their baby around April 6, which is two days before WrestleMania.
+As for The Miz, E!
+News reports that he and his wife Maryse are expecting their baby around April 6, which is two days before WrestleMania.
 Losing to Braun Strowman could be an excellent way to write The Miz off WWE television after his baby is born so he can spend time with his family.